mcp-security-project/awesome-agentic-mcp-security/README.md

 ### Contributors

-We'd like to thank the following contributors for their valuable input:
+Thanks to the following folks for specific inputs and leads:

-- **Rohit G** for sharing his mcp repo
+- **Rohit G** — for sharing MCP repository leads and pointers used to seed early discovery.
-- **Liran Tal** for sharing his mcp repo
+- **Liran Tal** — for MCP best-practices guidance and for publishing `lirantal/awesome-mcp-best-practices`.

 ## Code of Conduct